nicoleman0/security.github.io/index.md

 - CompTIA Security+ (expected 05/30/25)

 ## Contact
-If you have any inquiries, job offers, or anything else, do not hesitate to contact me by [email](mailto:nicholashadleycoleman@gmail.com).
+If you have any inquiries, job offers, or anything else:

+Do not hesitate to contact me by [email](mailto:nicholashadleycoleman@gmail.com).